mkdxdx/stm32f030_gsmalarm/README.md

 Usage:
 1. Turn alarm on, it loads into IDLE state.
 2. Once KEY_PIN becomes LOW, alarm goes into ARMING state and after ARMING_TIMEOUT it becomes ARMED.
-3. Once TRIP_CH1 or TRIP_CH2 go LOW, alarm goes into TRIPPED state and waits for TRIPPED_TIMEOUT before trying to send SMS or trigger its output.
+3. Once TRIP_CH1 or TRIP_CH2 go LOW, alarm goes into TRIPPED state and waits for TRIPPED_TIMEOUT before trying to send SMS or set ACTION_PIN HIGH.
 After this interval SMS will be sent and output will be triggered which can be connected to siren relay etc.
 4. Alarm waits for ALARM_TIMEOUT after which it will return to ARMING state or if KEY_PIN goes HIGH it will return to IDLE state.

 TRIP_CHx can be connected to open drain of a PIR sensor, a reed switch or something else that will pull line to ground once triggered.